Super-Savory Frittata with Potato, Shiitake and Garlic Scapes

 - Melt another tablespoon of the butter in the same frying pan.
 Add the grated potatoes in a single layer and sprinkle with salt.
 Leave them alone for a few minutes to develop a bit of browning on the bottom, then stir or flip and cook a few minutes more to brown the other side.
 Add potatoes to bowl with scapes and shiitakes.

-- Crack the eggs into a separate bowl, grind in some black pepper, and scramble.
+- Crack the eggs into a separate bowl, pour in cream, grind in some black pepper, and scramble.

 - Melt the final tablespoon of butter in the frying pan.
 Return potatoes, scapes and shiitakes to frying pan along with capers, distributing it all evenly around the pan.
 Pour in the eggs.
 Sprinkle cheese evenly overtop.